The State of Business Education (Part I)

 Ewing, D.W.
 (1956), Looking Around: Long-Range Business Planning, Harvard Business Review

 Khurana, Rakesh & Spender, J.C.
 (2012), Herbert A. Simon on What Ails Business Schools: More than a Problem in Organizational Design, Journal of Management Studies

 Mintzberg, Henry (2004), Managers not MBAs: A Hard Look at the Soft Practice of Managing and Management Development, Berrett-Koehler Publishers

 Simon, Herbert A. (1967), The Business School: A Problem in Organizational Design, Journal of Management Studies

 Taylor, Frederick W. (1913), The Principles of Scientific Management, Harper & Brothers Publishers

 Image: An ichthyocentaur (parts human, horse and fish) plays a viol on a map of Scandinavia from the 1573 edition of Ortelius’s Theatrum orbis terrarum.
 The sea surrounding Scandinavia showed sailing ships and this traditionally peaceful ichthyocentaur, perhaps suggesting safe passage. -- Hannah Waters, The Enchanting Sea Monsters on Medieval Maps, Smithsonian.com (2013)

-This article (and Part II) is a slightly-edited excerpt from an unpublished draft manuscript (May 2013) of the "letter to the reader," which was intended to be included in Cristian Mitreanu's 2013 book Spointra and the Secret of Business Success (The Aged Edition).
+This article (and Part II) is a slightly-edited excerpt from an unpublished draft manuscript (May 2013) of the "letter to the reader"/afterword intended for inclusion in Cristian Mitreanu's 2013 book Spointra and the Secret of Business Success (The Aged Edition).
 As is, it was first published here.